Stiletto heel

-Stiletto heels can be found on almost every type of shoes, such as these ankle boots.
+Stiletto heels can be found on almost every type of shoes, such as these boots.

 A stiletto heel, or just stiletto, is a shoe with a long, thin, high heel.
 It is named after the stiletto dagger.

 Stiletto heels may vary in length from 2.5 centimetres (1 inch) to 25 cm (10 inches) or more if a platform sole is used, and are sometimes defined as having a diameter at the ground of less than 1 cm (slightly less than half an inch).
 Stiletto-style heels 5 cm or shorter are called kitten heels.